alo9507/JustKeepClicking/content/blog/auth/index.md

 <h4>Implementation: Swift</h4>
 Today we'll be hacking in Swift, but I promise, even if you don't know Swift, this domain driven approach to authentication will port to any langauge that provides you with interfaces or protocols.

+Much of what you'll see in fact was inspired by Ray Wenderlich's excellent resource, [Advanced iOS App Architecture](https://store.raywenderlich.com/products/advanced-ios-app-architecture)

 Let’s get started with the nucleus of authentication: the `AuthSession`.

 <hr/>